mohdfuzail886/HowBrowserRenderWorks/README.md

 Author - (MOHD FUZAIL)
+Please go through the screenshots for the reference "HANDWRITTEN NOTES" on the same topic.
+FEEL FREE TO CORRECT ME

 #NOTES✨✨
 Understanding browser rendering is crucial for front-end developers because it directly impacts the user experience and overall performance of web applications.
 Here are several reasons why browser rendering is important in front-end development: